-God willing, you’ll be gifted another 40 years of life experience.
+God willing, you will be gifted another decade or more of life experience.

 But even if you aren’t, the core principle of this article remains relevant:

-As you age, you’ll learn to value your time, genuine relationships, meaningful work, and peace of mind, much more.
+As you age, you will learn to value your time, genuine relationships, meaningful work, and peace of mind, much more.
 Little else will matter.

-Yet today, just like the majority of us, you are distracted by everything else.
+Yet today, just like the majority of us, you are distracted by almost everything else.

 You give too much of your time to meaningless time-wasters.